 - Wrongful death, where there may be a “survival cause of action” to recover damages for the decedent’s injuries, the cause of action they would have had if they had survived their injury.
 Plaintiffs would be the estate’s personal representative or an heir.
 Or damages under the Texas Wrongful Death Act, which allows for the recovery of past medical expenses of the deceased, past pain and suffering and mental anguish of the deceased prior to death, past lost earnings of the deceased suffered prior to death, funeral and burial expenses, loss of inheritance for the beneficiaries, mental anguish and emotional pain of family members, loss of earning capacity, and loss of earning capacity.

 In Texas, you have two years from the date of your bicycle accident to file a lawsuit seeking financial compensation.
 Minors and people with disabilities are exempt.
 Building a strong case can take months, including the time it takes to gather evidence, review documents, interview witnesses, and consult with experts as needed.
 Another factor to consider is that evidence that can help you prove negligence can be lost or destroyed over time.
 Witnesses’ memories can also fade and they may forget certain details.
 To ensure that your rights are protected, you should hire an attorney as soon as possible.Contact Our Plano Bicycle Accident Attorney

 At the Law Office of Doug Goyen, we represent clients on a contingency fee basis.
 As a result, unless we obtain a financial recovery for you, you will not be required to pay any legal fees.

 We don’t want your worries about paying a lawyer upfront to keep you from seeking the legal help you need.
-We understand how a lawyer can make a big difference for you and your family as you move forward after a pedestrian accident.
-Call now so that we can begin working on your case right away.
+We understand how a lawyer can make a big difference for you and your family as you move forward after a bicycle accident.
+Call our Plano car accident attorney now so that we can begin working on your case right away.